-My name is Rebecca Buckley.
 My child was diagnosed with pneumonia 9/9/19.
 The prescription of Azithromycin was filled at a CVS pharmacy.
 I gave her a dose Monday and Tuesday.
 When I went to give her a dose today I noticed the expiration date was 5/19.
-I had been giving my 6 year old child an...
+I had been giving my 6 year old child an expired drug for 2 days.
+How...
 Read more »

 I Rented some tires from a place left their shop jumped on the expressway herd a clanking noise slowed down until the next exit got off and my tire flew clean threw the intersection and into the woods!
 Simply put i called the proper people got towed back to their shop and the guy got mad cause i...
 Read more »